 Udaipur is not very well connected by rail.
 The train options even from major cities like Mumbai and Delhi aren’t many, and those that are available are almost always sold out.
 We recommend traveling by road or flying into Udaipur.

 Traveling to Udaipur by road is a viable option, especially if you’re coming from the closest metro cities of Mumbai (752 km), and Delhi (662 km).
 You’ll easily get buses that will get you to Udaipur.
 As the roads are decent, you’ll have a comfortable, albeit long, journey.

 Best Time To Visit Udaipur

 Udaipur is a pleasant city to visit even in the monsoons as the city gets some amount of rain as compared to the rest of the state.
-Having said that, we’d recommend skipping the months of April to June as the weather is at its hottest during this period.
+Having said that, avoid traveling to Udaipur in the summer.
+We strongly recommend skipping the months of April to June as the weather is at its hottest during this period.

 Getting Around Udaipur

 If you’re in the old city, walking around or getting an auto is the best way of going around.
 For longer distances Ola and Uber both have great service within the city (Stick to the autos in the old city as it’s really small).
 For longer distances, like a visit to Kumbhalgarh Fort, we recommend that you hire a taxi for the whole day.

 While this isn’t as much a stereotype as it’s true, Rajasthan is an arid state and is home to the largest desert in the country.
 But Udaipur, situated in southern Rajasthan, is very different from the perception of what Rajasthan looks like.